 Immigration is regulated by federal law in the United States.
 Federal law governs who may enter the country, how long they may remain in the country and the qualifications and requirements for attaining citizenship.
 Federal law also establishes the grounds and procedures for removing individuals who are in violation of these laws.

 The primary sources of immigration law are the Immigration and Nationality Act (INA) and Title 8 of the Code of Federal Regulations.
 Federal immigration law is further interpreted and shaped and interpreted by federal agencies, administrative decisions, and federal courts.
+A practiced attorney in Ft.
+Lauderdale understands immigration law and could use it to an individual’s advantage.

 Immigration Law Enforcement